 The Gospel affords those who struggle with any addiction, stronghold, vice or sin a comprehensive renewal; A/A constitutes another religion which affords its adherents an ever-present fear of relapse.

 Depressing to think that people really believe that these programs are based on biblical Truth.

-"AA is in no way compatible with biblical Christianity, and it is in itself another a competing religion—The AA fellowships are its churches, the ‘Big Book’ is its Bible, the “spiritual experience” is its conversion, sponsors are its clergy, and the Twelve Steps are its creed.
-AA’s religion even possesses a method of evangelism complete with personal testimony"
+"A/A is in no way compatible with biblical Christianity, and it is in and of itself another competing religion—The A/A fellowships are its churches, the ‘Big Book’ is its Bible, the “spiritual experience” is its conversion, sponsors are its clergy, and the Twelve Steps are its creed.
+A/A’s religion even possesses a method of evangelism complete with personal testimony"

-The Origin of A/A (recently shared with me) [long read - but worth it]
+The Origin of A/A (recently shared with me) [a long read - but so worth it]

 In 1928, Frank Buchman, an ordained Lutheran minister, began the Oxford Group, a moralistic cult which held that through absolute honesty, purity, unselfishness, love, and confession of sin, man can achieve peace with God, even Christ.
 The movement, also called Moral Re-Armament, affirmed a neo-Pelagian view of human nature, believing that through confession of sin and a renewed commitment to moral living, humanity could bring about a pax humana.

 Conspicuously absent from the Oxford Group’s teaching was any mention of the gospel of Jesus Christ.
 H. A. Ironside, the great evangelical theologian and pastor of Moody Church, a contemporary of Buchman, remarked that the teaching of the Oxford Group was essentially a form of Christianity without the Savior, his cross, his atonement, or his Holy Spirit.